Pandemic Building Commissioning: A Case-Specific Strategy for Reducing Infectious Risks

 Nonpharmaceutical Interventions Work: What Every Industry Can Learn from Summer Camps

 Many organizations have also recommended that facilities increase the efficiency of in-duct filters cleaning recirculated air.
 While worthwhile advice, this broad recommendation doesn’t account for the fact that not all mechanical systems have been designed to handle the resulting pressure drop that comes with higher filtration.
-In fact, for these systems, higher filtration makes it more difficult to pull air through the system, perhaps reducing the overall flow of air to the occupied spaces, thereby negating, or at lease significantly compromising the efficacy of this solution altogether.
+In fact, for these systems, higher filtration makes it more difficult to pull air through the system, perhaps reducing the overall flow of air to the occupied spaces, thereby negating, or at least significantly compromising the efficacy of this solution altogether.
 These types of well-intended, but perhaps not effective adjustments point out the need for a more strategic approach to managing our buildings’ operations as more people return to their facilities.

 The problem with broad recommendations is that they don’t account for the nuances of how individual building systems operate.
 With each adjustment made to respond to new “information” for reducing viral transmission, operators are finding comfort swings wildly in different parts of the building, energy demands intensify, and the potential for infection isn’t being mitigated any better because specific risks still have not been addressed.